Gaussian Belief Propagation Network for Depth Completion: Related Work

 Research on depth completion (DC) has undergone a significant evolution, transitioning from traditional hand-crafted techniques to data-driven learning methods.
 Notably, concepts and principles from traditional approaches have significantly influenced the design of recent learning-based methods.
 This section briefly reviews these two lines of work and the combination of their respective strengths.

 \textbf{Traditional Hand-crafted Techniques.} Early DC approaches largely relied on explicitly defined priors and assumptions about scene geometry and texture, often borrowing techniques from traditional image processing and inpainting.
 These methods constructed hand-crafted pipelines to infer dense depth from sparse measurements.
-For example, \cite{bilateral_upsampling} proposed joint bilateral filtering guided by color information to upsample low-resolution depth maps. \cite{indefense} employed a sequence of classical image processing operators, such as dilation and hole filling, for depth map densification. \cite{surface_geometry} leveraged local surface smoothness assumptions to estimate depth by computing surface normals in a spherical coordinate system. \cite{dispdc} reconstructed dense disparity from sparse measurements by minimizing an energy function formulated by Compressive Sensing. \cite{mrf} modeled depth completion as a multi-resolution Markov Random Field (MRF) with simple smoothness potentials, and then solved using conjugate gradient optimization. \cite{fastMRF} developed a global optimization approach to reconstruct dense depth modeled by MRF.
-While demonstrating effectiveness in certain scenarios, these hand-crafted methods often struggle to capture complex geometric structures and fine-grained details.
+For example, Kopf~\emph{et al.}~\cite{bilateral_upsampling} proposed joint bilateral filtering guided by color information to upsample low-resolution depth maps.
+Ku~\emph{et al.}~\cite{indefense} employed a sequence of classical image processing operators, such as dilation and hole filling, for depth map densification.
+Zhao~\emph{et al.}~\cite{surface_geometry} leveraged local surface smoothness assumptions to estimate depth by computing surface normals in a spherical coordinate system.
+Hawe~\emph{et al.}~\cite{dispdc} reconstructed dense disparity from sparse measurements by minimizing an energy function formulated based on Compressive Sensing.
+Diebel and Thrun~\cite{mrf} modeled depth completion as a multi-resolution MRF with simple smoothness potentials, and then solved using conjugate gradient optimization.
+Chen and Koltun~\cite{fastMRF} developed a global optimization approach to reconstruct dense depth modeled by MRF.
+While demonstrating efficiency in certain scenarios, these hand-crafted methods often struggle to capture complex geometric structures and fine-grained details.